xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task Configuration/Optimizing configuration.md

 -   Solution

-    To launch multiple tasks to write data to the same database at the same time, pay attention to the followings:
+    To start multiple tasks to write data to the same database at the same time, pay attention to the followings:

     -   Ensure that the load capacity of the destination database is sufficient to prevent improper running.
     -   When you configure workflow tasks, select a single task node and configure database or table sharding tasks, or set multiple nodes to run concurrently in the same workflow.